dbosoft/YaNco/README.md

 - [Sample app: IDoc Receiver - Export Material Master](https://github.com/dbosoft/YaNco/tree/main/samples/net6.0/ExportMATMAS)
 - [SAPHub - How to build reliable and scaleable SAP integrated microservices with Hosuto and YaNco](https://github.com/dbosoft/SAPHub)

+Please note that most samples have not yet been updated to version 5!

 ## Using

+### Prepare connection
 In order to call remote enabled ABAP function module (ABAP RFM), first a connection must be opened.
 The connection settings have to be build from a string/string dictionary, for example from a ConfigurationBuilder.